cs340-24/color_sort/detailed_schedule.md

 **GOALS:**
 1. Add animations when transferring color from one bottle to another
-2. Animation when selecting a bottle
+2. Background music and sound effects

 ### 4/8 - 4/14
 **GOALS:**